 - Joint Ministerial Decision 1982/2016 provided for an age assessment procedure for persons seeking international protection before the Asylum Service, as well as persons whose case was still pending before the authorities of the “old procedure”.

 On 13 August 2020 the Joint Ministerial Decision 9889/2020 entered into force.
 It sets out a common age assessment procedure both in the context of reception and identification procedures and the asylum procedure.
-However, the scope of the JMD 9889/2020, as was the case with the previous ones, does not extend to age assessment of unaccompanied children under the responsibility of the Hellenic Police.
+However, the scope of the JMD 9889/2020 does not extend to age assessment of unaccompanied children under the responsibility of the Hellenic Police.
 In practice, children under the responsibility of police authorities are as a rule deprived of any age assessment guarantees set out in the relevant Ministerial Decision, and systematically undergo medical examinations consisting of left-hand X-ray, panoramic dental X-ray and dental examination in case their age is disputed.
 In addition to the limited reliability and highly invasive nature of the method used, it should be noted that no remedy is in place to challenge the outcome of that procedure.

 Detention of families

 Despite the constant case law of the ECtHR with regard to the detention of families in the context of migration control, families with children are in practice detained.
-Among others, GCR has supported cases throughout 2021 of single-parent families, families with minor children or families where one member remained detained.
-For instance, there have been cases of families which remained detained for periods exceeding one month following a shipwreck before they were transferred to open accommodation facilities.
+Among others, GCR has supported cases throughout 2022 of single-parent families, families with minor children or families where one member remained detained.
+For instance, there have been cases of families remaining detained for periods exceeding one month following a shipwreck before they were transferred to open accommodation facilities.